tsouza85/oke-terraform/README.md

 This repository contains the **Terraform** scripts to bootstrap a Kubernetes Cluster in the **Oracle Cloud Infrastructure Free Tier** with **Oracle Kubernetes Engine (OKE)**.

-Additionally, **ArgoCD** will be installed in the bootstrapped cluster for GitOps management of the cluster resources.

 ## Requirements

 ### Variables